Intro

 Currently at Quaffee

 We are deeply grateful to all of our supporters through this challenging time.
 While our bulk user base has slowly whittled down, our home-brewers have been super supportive.
-Our pre-paid subscriptions base has doubled in the last six months, which has been a real help.
+Our pre-paid subscription base has doubled in the last six months, which has been a real help.

 We have continued to survive.
 All of us here have made salary sacrifices and made sure we are careful with our expenses.
 Little extras, like those that have come through our referral system at Cape Coffee Beans and a few hardware sales, have helped and hence we have survived.